 A complex archiving program may need to delete rows depending on the contents of a temporary table which is only visible to the current session.
 Compiling and deploying a C program may be inconvenient or prohibited.
 The SQL session may be running on a different machine where such a tool is not available or for which such a tool cannot easily be compiled, such as on Windows.

-Whatever the reason, stored procedure sp_dbdelete listed after this article might be an attractive alternative.
+Whatever the reason, the Informix stored procedure for mass delete sp_dbdelete listed after this article might be an attractive alternative.
 The available parameters are:

 You must supply the table name first.
 If it’s not in the current database, specify with “database:table”.
 If it’s in a different instance, use “database@instance:table”.